Try our baked lamb steaks with onions, garlic, a hint of Worcester Sauce, herbs and tomatoes.

 Method

-- Heat the oil in a large frying pan and fry the lamb steaks over a high heat for 1-2 mins on each side until browned.
-Transfer to a shallow ovenproof dish.
+- Meanwhile, heat the oil in a large, oven-proof pan and fry the lamb steaks over a high heat for 1-2 mins on each side until browned.
+Set aside on a plate.

 - Add the onion and garlic to the pan and fry for 5 mins.
 Stir in the stock and Worcestershire sauce and bring to the boil.
-Pour over the lamb steaks and add the potatoes.
-Sprinkle with dried herbs, season with salt and freshly ground black pepper, and cook for 30 mins.
+Return the lamb steaks to the pan and add the potatoes.
+Sprinkle with dried herbs, season with salt and freshly ground black pepper, and cook for 30 minutes in the hot oven.

 - Add the cherry tomatoes and return to the oven for a further 10-15 mins.
 Served garnished with fresh oregano or thyme leaves.